virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

   - Select Fill-Bucket tool
   - in the Tool Options dialgoue, make sure fill type is set to "pattern" and that the pattern source is set to "clipboard"
   - click anywhere inside the layer to tile your dots
-13. To manipulate the spacing, angle, and size of your tiles, go to:* [Method 6: Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#method-6-offsetting)
-14. To manipulate the spacing, angle, and size of your tiles, go to: [Method 6: Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#method-6-offsetting)
+13. To manipulate the spacing, angle, and size of your tiles, go to: [Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#offsetting)

 [How to export and/or save this pattern](/articles/2021/04/16/making-with-gimp-part-one/#savingexporting-your-patterns)